-This website is owned and operated by Clark Family Pty Ltd (as Trustee for the Clark Family Trust) 43 Larch Street Tallebudgera QLD 4228, A.C.N.
-010281008, Authorised Credit Representative of Saccasan Pty Ltd, Australian Credit License 386297, Authorised Financial Services Representative of Unique Group Broker Services, Australian Financial Services License 509434.
-Visit the ASIC website for additional licensing information.
+Operated by Clark Family Pty Ltd (serving as Trustee for the Clark Family Trust) at 43 Larch Street, Tallebudgera QLD 4228, A.C.N.
+010281008, this site stands as an Authorised Credit Representative of Saccasan Pty Ltd, with Australian Credit License 386297, and functions as an Authorised Financial Services Representative of Unique Group Broker Services, holding Australian Financial Services License 509434.
+For further licensing details, please visit the ASIC website.

 Follow us!